 Making the stiff levain - the evening before

-Mix everything in inm the levain build together.
-Knead it so that it's completely mixed.
+Mix everything for the levain build.
+Knead it so that it's thoroughly mixed.

 Put it in a glass container and press it flat.